hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 All this sounds very vague, but turns out to be similar in spirit to what [Hartle and Hawking (1983)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.28.2960) attempt with their "no-boundary" proposal.
-Their boundary condition is that there was no boundary!
+Their boundary condition is that there is no boundary!
 They wanted to describe the quantum-mechanical wavefunction $\Psi$ of the *whole universe*, using something called the Wheeler-de Witt equation, which makes no reference to time.